-Continuous Review is used throughout the development process: after any major event, accident, delivery, mission failure or success.
+Continuous Review is used throughout the development process: after any major event, incident, delivery, mission failure or success.
 Continuous Reviews encourages “blameless reporting” and removes any threatening posture or assigning blame for errors, omissions, and mistakes.
 The point of Continuous Review is to focus on the ultimate goals of the team: what can we do better next time, what weaknesses do we need to address, what successes can we leverage.

 ✓ Critical ❑ Helpful ❑ Experimental

 Reviews go by many names: postmortems, retrospectives, After Action Reviews, or “acting on the system.”
 You do reviews to improve the work system, the work, and as part of your learning.
 Don’t use emotional-laden, threatening terms such as “errors,” “investigation,” or “failure.”
 Use more neutral terms such as “incidents” and “analysis.”

 After Action Reviews are well defined to encourage on-going learning:

 “Key is the spirit in which AARs are given.
 The environment and climate surrounding an AAR must be one in which the soldiers and leaders openly and honestly discuss what actually transpired in sufficient detail and clarity that not only will everyone understand what did and did not occur and why, but most importantly will have a strong desire to seek the opportunity to practice the task again.” —TC 25-20 “A Leader’s Guide to After Action Reviews”

 TeamSync provides a daily opportunity to learn from events such as code reviews, crashed systems, or redesigns due to missing or misunderstood information.
 Small learnings and adjustments can result in huge benefits when delivering user capabilities.